mgsohg/CAUnet/README.md

-# HCA-net: Hybrid Chain Attention U-net via Dynamic Receptive Fields for Ultrasound Breast Lesions Segmentation
+# HCA U-net: Hybrid Chain Attention U-net via Dynamic Receptive Fields for Ultrasound Breast Lesions Segmentation

 This is an implementation of "HCA U-net: Hybrid Chain Attention U-net via Dynamic Receptive Fields for Ultrasound Breast Lesions Segmentation" in Python and powered by the Keras deep learning framework (Tensorflow as backend).